pnp/blog/content/post/cli-for-microsoft-365-v4.md

 {{< image alt="4" src="images/blog/cli-for-microsoft-365-v4/CLI for Microsoft 365 v4" >}}

-We\'ve just published a new major version of the CLI for Microsoft 365 with new commands & enhancements for working with and managing Microsoft 365 tenants and SharePoint Framework projects on any platform.
+We've just published a new major version of the CLI for Microsoft 365 with new commands & enhancements for working with and managing Microsoft 365 tenants and SharePoint Framework projects on any platform.